Igorkowalski94/eslint-plugin-project-structure/README.md

 ### **`"ruleId"`**: `<string | undefined>` <a id="ruleid"></a>

-A reference to your custom rule.
-Only available when other keys are not used in object.
+A reference to your custom rule.<br> Only available when other keys are not used in object.

 ```jsonc
 {